-When using the STE pin in conflict prevention mode (UCSTEM = 0), only move data into UCxTXBUF when UCxSTE is in the active state.
+Description When the eUSCI is used in SPI 4-pin master mode with UCSTEM = 0 (STE pin used as into UCxTXBUF when UCxSTE is in the active state.
 If an active transfer is aborted by UCxSTE transitioning to the master-inactive state, the data must be rewritten into UCxTXBUF to be transferred when UCxSTE transitions back to the master-active state.